 Raltegravir is used in combination with several other anti-HIV drugs, usually nukes (nucleoside analogues), non-nukes (NNRTIs) and drugs from other classes, such as protease inhibitors.
 These combinations are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE's A Practical Guide to HIV Drug Treatment.
+For more information on ART, see CATIE's Your Guide to HIV Treatment.

 For many people with HIV, the use of ART has increased their CD4 counts and decreased the amount of HIV in their blood (viral load).
 This reduces a person’s risk of developing life-threatening infections and allows them to stay healthy for longer.
 Neither raltegravir nor any other anti-HIV medication is a cure for HIV.
 It is therefore important that you do the following: